designedmind/2017/multiple-drafts-overview.md

 > phenomenology are...projected.
 > ([Dennett, 1991](#dennett91a), p.
 127)

-But beyond the unsavoury echo of substance dualism, what the problem with a functional version of the Theatre might actually be is less clear.
+But beyond the unsavoury echo of substance dualism, exactly why a functional version of the Theatre should be problematic is less clear.
 There is the familiar spectre of infinite regress.
 If explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then clearly we have a problem.
 But as long as any posited inner agent is strictly simpler than the agent which contains